yanard18/yanard18.github.io/_posts/2025-09-14-ue5-lyra-event-system.md

 Unreal Engine has one of the most elegant architecture designs I seen.
 Probably I will look more inside Unreal Engine and write about it in the future.
 In this post, we will turn our microscopes towards to Unreal Engine Lyra's Game Message System.
 It's more advanced way of game events or observer pattern.
 However, rather than trying to understand how it works, this writing will try to understand how the developers came up with this design.
 I believe such understanding is more important than the system itself.

-### What is Unreal Engine Lyra Starter Game Project
+### What is the Lyra Starter Game

-Lyra is a simple gameplay project by Unreal Engine itself that aims to show good practicies for game development.
-Lyra is a multiplayer third person shooter, it works very well and robust and contains very smartly designed systems such as `GAS` and `Gameplay Message System` and more.
+Lyra is Epic's reference gameplay project that demonstrates modern best practices for Unreal Engine development.
+It's a multiplayer third-person shooter that includes well-architected systems such as **GAS** and the **Gameplay Message Subsystem**.
+Studying Lyra is useful because it shows how to structure a real game project for robustness and reusability.

-### Understanding Gameplay Message System

-Either be an game developer or software engineer, observer pattern is a common design pattern we all know.
-Well if you don't know what's it check it out on YouTube really quick.
-In game development it's also often seen as game events.

-- Unreal Engine decided to name it as `Message System` or `Gameplay Message Subsystem`.
-- Comparing to classic observer pattern, It uses Tags as event channels.
-We will also talk about what are Tags.
-- It decouples the systems.
-Player health UI, score UI, respawn system shouldn't know about the player.
-With the message subsytem they do not care about the player but just the player events.
-- For example death of the player may trigger an event over `Game.Player.Death` channel, and all UIs and systems that listens this event will react to player's death.
-- System is very generic and Lyra use it for all kinds of communication between its systems.
+### What is an Event System and Why We Need

-## Why we Need Event System in the First Place
+## Briefly Why We Need Event System

-Starting with two simple systems of `Player` and the `Respawn Manager`.
-At the moment there are nothing special.
-Whenever a damage taken `Player` code check if it's below zero and if yes it directly communicate with `Respawn Manager` and thell that we want to respawn a new player.
+Imagine two systems: `Player` and `RespawnManager`.
+In a naive approach the Player directly calls the respawn logic when its health drops to zero:

 ```cpp
 void Player::OnHealthChanged(AActor* InstigatorActor, UHarvestAttributeComponent* OwningComp,